-Carlos Lehder was born on September 7, 1949 in Armenia City, Columbia.
-His father was a German expatriate working as an engineer and his mother was a native Columbian school teacher.
+Carlos Lehder was born on September 7, 1949 in Armenia City, Colombia.
+His father was a German expatriate working as an engineer and his mother was a native Colombian school teacher.
 The family also ran a used cars company in the Medellin area.
 It is said that Carlos started his criminal career by supplying stolen (American) cars to this company.

 After growing up in Colombia, Carlos Lehder moved to the US and expanded his criminal career from there.
 He became active as a dealer and smuggler of stolen cars (mainly between the US and Canada).
 And afterwards, he started a business as a marihuana dealer.
 It didn’t take long before he got the authorities on his tail and they imprisoned him in Danbury prison where he met with George Jung.